chunhowt/behavioral_cloning/writeup.md

 After the collection and data augmentation process, I had 25806 number of data points.
 I then preprocessed this data by downsampling by 2 and then cropping away the top 30 pixels and bottom 10 pixels.
 I did this so that my input image is smaller allowing training to be faster, and then removing useless information such as sky and ground since the camera on the car is fixed.

-Example images:
+Original image:
 ![Original image][image1]

+Downsample image:
+![Downsample image][image5]

+Cropped image:
 ![Cropped image][image2]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.